acenet-arc/cloud_from_a_to_z/_episodes/creating-a-keypair.md

 ~~~
 {: .output}

+> ## `.` and `..` directories
-Notice that in addition to the hidden directory `.ssh` we also have hidden directories `.` and `..` as well as others.
+> Notice that in addition to the hidden directory `.ssh` we also have hidden directories `.` and `..` as well as others.
 The `.` and `..` are special directories.
-The double dot is a shortcut for the parent directory, or the directory which contains your home directory.
-The single dot is a shortcut for the directory its self, your home directory, as was mentioned when talking about relative paths.
+The double dot is a shortcut for the parent directory, or the directory which contains your home directory (e.g. `/home/`).
+The single dot is a shortcut for the directory its self, your home directory (e.g. `/home/cgeroux`).
 The single dot can be used to reference the current directory by starting the path with a `.` (e.g. `./MyDocuments`).
+Remember when we did `cd ..` to go up one directory?
+How about when we talked about relative directories `./Documents/pictures`.
+Both of these use the `..` and `.` shortcuts.
+{: .callout}

 If you do have a `.ssh` folder, have a look inside.
 ~~~